 In addition to paying the allowed claims of unsecured creditors in full, you must also pay priority unsecured debts in full.
 For instance, if you owed back taxes, you would need to pay the back taxes in full.
 However, if some of that tax debt qualified as general unsecured debt, you are only paying a portion of the tax debt.
 Paying off the Chapter 13 plan early would result in full payment of the tax debt.

 There could be other disadvantages based on your specific Chapter 13 plan.
 You should always consult with a bankruptcy lawyer before you file a motion with the bankruptcy court.
-Same goes if you send a lump sum to the Chapter 13 trustee to pay off a Chapter 13 plan early.
+The same goes if you send a lump sum to the Chapter 13 trustee to pay off a Chapter 13 plan early.

 What Reasons Would Someone Have For Paying Off Their Chapter 13 Case Early?

 The most common reason for paying off a Chapter 13 plan is a windfall.
-For example, you may be liable for an increased plan payment if you receive an inheritance, lottery or a large sum of money.
+For example, you may be liable for an increased plan payment if you receive an inheritance, lottery, or a large sum of money.
 Paying off the plan may be the better option.

 Also, if your income increases, you may want to pay that increase in income toward back taxes, past-due mortgage payments, or pay off a car loan faster.
 The court may increase your plan payment and provide additional money to unsecured creditors.